jeremy-duke-nus/python-workshop/_episodes/14-day1-wrapup.md

 # Looking ahead

 And that’s a wrap for Day 1! 🎉 Today you took your very first steps into Python — from learning how the internet shares information, to pulling data through an API, to making your code think with comparisons and decisions.
 That’s a lot to be proud of!
+Please provide your feedback at this [site](https://forms.gle/wZ1Hh4oRGyfMxcAQ7) so that we can adjust the session tomorrow to cater to your learning needs.

 Tomorrow we’ll take things up a notch: you’ll start writing your own reusable code with functions, learn how to handle errors without breaking a sweat, and even make your programs run repetitive tasks with minimal effort.
 By the end of Day 2, you’ll be putting all the pieces together into a script you can truly call your own.
 Get some rest — tomorrow we level up! 🚀